Introduction to Arithmetic Groups: is finitely presented Γ is finitely presented

-The (amazing!)
-Margulis Arithmeticity Theorem~\pref{MargulisArith} implies that these two cases are exhaustive, which completes the proof. \end{proof}
+\begin{rem} It is not necessary to appeal to the Margulis Arithmeticity Theorem in order to prove only that $\Gamma$ is finitely generated (and not that it is finitely presented).
+Namely, if \pref{GammaFinPresPf-Rank1} does not apply, then the real rank of every simple factor of~$G$ is at least two, so \term[Kazhdan!property T@property~$(T)$]{Kazhdan's Property~$(T)$} implies that $\Gamma$ is finitely generated \fullcsee{KazhdanEasy}{fg}. \end{rem}

-\begin{rem} It is not necessary to appeal to the Margulis Arithmeticity Theorem if one wishes only to prove that $\Gamma$ is finitely generated (not finitely presented).
-Namely, if \pref{GammaFinPresPf-Rank1} does not apply, then the real rank of every simple factor of~$G$ is at least two, so Kazhdan's Property~$(T)$ implies that $\Gamma$ is finitely generated \fullcsee{Kazhdanlattice}{fg}. \end{rem}
+\begin{rem} For $n \ge 2$, $\Gamma$~is said to be of \defit[type Fn@type~$F_n$]{type~$F_n$} if there is a compact CW complex~$X$, such that: \begin{itemize} \item the fundamental group $\pi_1(X)$ is isomorphic to~$\Gamma$, and \item the homotopy group $\pi_k(X)$ is trivial for $2 \le k < n$. \end{itemize} Since $\Gamma$ is finitely presented \csee{GammaFinPres}, it is easy to see that $\Gamma$ is of type~$F_2$.
+(In fact, a group is of type~$F_2$ if and only if it is finitely presented.)
+Borel and Serre proved the much stronger result that $\Gamma$ is of type~$F_n$ for every~$n$.
+(If $G/\Gamma$ is compact, and $\Gamma$~is torsion free, then one may let $X = \Gamma \backslash G/K$, where $K$~is a maximal compact subgroup of~$G$.
+(In other words, $X$ is the associated to~$\Gamma$.)
+When $G/\Gamma$ is not compact, but $\Gamma$~is torsion free, then $X$ is a certain space called the ``\term{Borel-Serre compactification}'' of $\Gamma \backslash G/K$.) \end{rem}

 \begin{exercises}